Chellie Pingree: Foreign policy

+Pingree has voted against interventionist foreign policy.
+In March 2011, she voted for a resolution to remove forces from Afghanistan.
+In June 2011, she voted for House Resolution 292, preventing President Barack Obama from deploying ground forces in Libya.
 In 2023, Pingree was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.